Ti Tốp Island: Tourism

-Ti Tốp is an island with steep banks, one sloping bank with a flat, white sand beach.
-Cruise ships often stop here.
-Visitors go ashore to swim or climb to the top of the mountain to see the whole view of the island.
-From above, Ti Top Beach looks like a crescent moon hugging the foot of the island.
+Ti Tốp is an island with steep banks and one sloping side featuring a flat, white sand beach.
+Cruise ships often stop here, allowing visitors to go ashore to swim or climb to the summit for a panoramic view.
+From above, Ti Tốp Beach resembles a crescent moon at the foot of the island.

-Unlike many other tourist attractions in Hạ Long Bay, Ti Top Island also has a beautiful beach, called Ti Top Beach.
-Although the beach is not large in area, it is quiet, airy and very clean.
-The sand on the beach is constantly washed by the tide, and the sea water is clear all year round.
+Unlike many other attractions in Hạ Long Bay, Ti Tốp Island has a sandy beach known as Ti Tốp Beach.
+Although the beach is relatively small, it is quiet, breezy, and well maintained.
+The sand is regularly washed by the tide, and the sea water remains clear throughout the year.

-Views of the island's shoreline is provided by watercraft and by seaplane to see it from above.
-The New York Times once voted the experience of viewing Bái Tử Long Bay and Hạ Long Bay from a seaplane as one of the most attractive tourist services in 2015.
+The island's shoreline can be viewed by boat or by seaplane.
+In 2015, The New York Times listed viewing Bái Tử Long Bay and Hạ Long Bay from a seaplane among the most attractive travel experiences of that year.